15 January - 18 February 2020

 - Participants (only administrators in this call)

-Under this tab, please state the name of the nominated researcher, their current HEI and country as project title (such as “Anna Smith, University of xx, USA”), project period (the length of the visiting professorship in number of months).
+Under this tab, please state the name of the nominated researcher, their current HEI and country as project title (such as “Anna Smith, University of xx, USA”), and project period (the length of the visiting professorship in number of months).

 The abstract shall include a brief description of the following: